Essex County Hospital Center: History

-In 1896, a large portion of land was purchased by the City of Newark, New Jersey; the land was bought to build a new hospital to relieve pressure in the overcrowded Newark Hospital.
+In 1896, a large portion of land was purchased by Essex County; the land was bought to build a new hospital to relieve pressure in the overcrowded Essex County Asylum for the Insane in Newark.
+The hospital opened at the end of 1898.
 During the late 1800s and early 1900s, many buildings were built that housed patients and other facilities, such as a power house, laundromat, and theater.
-According to Weird New Jersey, in the winter of 1917, the hospital suffered a catastrophe with the failure of the hospital's boilers and 24 patients freezing to death in their beds.
-In the mid-1920s, the tri-state mental correction board bought the land and converted Overbrook into a mental institution.
-The Overbrook asylum ran on, adding several add-ons and new wards until its closure in the winter of 2007.
+According to Weird New Jersey, in the winter of 1917, the hospital suffered a catastrophe with the failure of the hospital's boilers; there were 24 deaths that December, compared to 8 in 1916 As the years went on, many additions were built, with the hospital sometimes housing up to 3000 patients.
+The hospital closed in 2007 and the buildings were slowly demolished.

 New hospital

-In late 2006, the new Essex County Hospital Center opened just down the road from the site of the original Overbrook Hospital.
+In late 2006, construction was completed on the new Essex County Hospital Center, opened just down the road from the site of the original Overbrook Hospital.
 This center houses chronically ill psychiatric patients in need of longer lengths of stay than are available in community hospitals and medical centers.
 The new center takes a cutting edge approach to behavioral health care and its layout and programs stand in stark contrast to the hundred-year-old facility it replaced.
 It is located at 204 Grove Avenue in Cedar Grove.